 The appearance of your website starts with the theme you choose to use.
 There are many ways to modify the appearance of free themes, but sometimes you may choose to pay for a premium theme that has the desired feature built-in.

-Today, I will demonstrate how to add the parallax effect to WordPress using any theme.
+Today, I will demonstrate how to add parallax effects to WordPress using any theme.
 There are multiple ways to add the parallax effect to your WordPress website.
 I will show you how to do it with a plugin, and how to do it using HTML.

 Let’s take a look at the plugin in question and see all that it has to offer.